rcantini/rcantini.github.io/content/post/speech_emotion_detection/index.md

 In fact, we can look at each file in our dataset as a time sequence of 157 frames, each one containing its descriptive features.

 ## Class balancing
-The dataset is composed by 535 audio files, whose emotion distribution is showed below:
+The dataset is composed by 535 audio files, whose emotion distribution is showed below.
 <img src="emo_distr.png" style="display: block; margin-left: auto; margin-right: auto; width: 90%; height: 90%"/>
 As we can see, training samples are quite unbalanced, which can cause problems in recognizing less represented emotions, such as disgust or sadness.
 To cope with this issue, I used a class balancing strategy called **Synthetic Minority Over-sampling Technique** (SMOTE).
 It is an oversampling technique, which consists in increasing the number of samples relating to the less represented classes.